AK-Homberger/Alexa-Alarm-System-ESP32CAM/README.md

 Most external libraries can be installed via the IDE Library Manager.
 If not possible, install as ZIP file downloaded from GitHub (green button "Code").

-You need an external (FTDI) programmer to install the sketch on the ESP32-CAM module.
+You need an external (FTDI) programmer to install the (initial) sketch on the ESP32-CAM module.

 ![FTDI](https://github.com/AK-Homberger/Alexa-Alarm-System-ESP32CAM/blob/main/Pictures/ESP32-CAM-FTDI.png)